joshstevens19/rrelayer/README.md

 - Create CI to run E2E tests
 - Create CI to build CLI binary (copy from rindexer)
 - Publish NPM packages for TS package + Go + Python + Rust

+## BUG

+- Look over the gas logic again maybe add some max to protect over speeding huge amounts of ETH incase it gets its wrong (also legacy and EIP-1559)